 Spend Account (Checking Account) – This account is where I was paying off my monthly expenses, daily spending.
 So when the funds from this account ran out no more spending for me!

-I would have to say as of now and my current financial state I am more knowledgeable, conscious, and goal orientated towards money and yes I would consider myself money savvy.
+I would have to say as of now and in my current financial state I am more knowledgeable, conscious, and goal-orientated towards money and yes I would consider myself money savvy.
 There’s a lot I don’t know but that’s the fun part going out there and seeking that information.